Small-Space Kitchen Gear

 Cuisinart Mixing Bowl Set, 3-Piece Stainless Steel (CTG-00-SMB)

-A simple, no-frills 3-piece stainless set that nests tightly and covers the sizes most small kitchens actually reach for — small, medium, large — without the bulk of a 6- or 10-piece set you'll never fully use.
+Why this fits: A simple, no-frills 3-piece stainless set that nests tightly and covers the sizes most small kitchens actually reach for — small, medium, large — without the bulk of a 6- or 10-piece set you'll never fully use.

 • Tight nesting means the full set takes up roughly one bowl's worth of shelf space